-Web Site Information, Policies and
+Web Site Information,

 Thank you for visiting our Web site.
 All information in this Web Site is subject to change due to budget, staffing, instructional or other institutional needs.
 For more comprehensive information, consult our College Catalog.

 Colleges are annually required to disseminate to all current and prospective students the College’s policies and sanctions related to copyright infringement including: